seantis/libres/docs/concepts.rst

 which then occupies a spot in your calendar.

 In Libres you have to explicitly define what spots an event can occupy.
-Such a definition is called an Allocation.
+Such a definition is called an *allocation*.

-Allocations allocate time which may be reserved.
+Allocations *allocate* time which may be reserved.
 It is like a restaurant saying "tonight we are open from six til twelve, which means our tables are all available for reservation during that time".
+This restaurant is allocating the time from six until twelve in Libres-speak.

 If you really want to copy Google Calendar you could of course just allocate everything on the go, but you would still be explicit about it.

 Allocations may not overlap inside a single resource.
 Each period of time within a resource is controlled by a single allocation because an allocation essentially defines how time may be used.

+So depending on how a restaurant reservation system would be implemented, it might make sense to have a separate resource for each table.

 Reserved Slots
 --------------